apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 ### Defining Benchmarks

 The `CollectionsBenchmark` library makes it easy to add an executable target for running, collecting, visualizing, and comparing benchmarks from the command line.
-The following example illustrates creating a benchamrk, included as [`main.swift`](./Example/Sources/kalimba-benchmark/main.swift) in the [`Documentation/Example` directory](./Example) of this project:
+The following example illustrates creating a benchmark, included as [`main.swift`](./Example/Sources/kalimba-benchmark/main.swift) in the [`Documentation/Example` directory](./Example) of this project:

 ```swift
 import CollectionsBenchmark